honeycombio/observability-day-workshop/MAINTENANCE.md

 - log in to Docker as o11yday user
 - update the IMAGE_VERSION in .env
+- update the HONEYCOMB_API_KEY to an ingest key for demo/meminator environment - this gets built into the web image
 - run `scripts/publish-honeydemo.sh`
 - check that something was indeed pushed to Dockerhub
 - log in to AWS